lachrimae/filter/README.md

 # Filter
-This is a sort of "Hello world" of DSP and C++.
+This is a sort of "Hello world" of DSP, C++ and assembly.
 It compiles into an executable that runs one of two filtering processes.
 The first one, "butter", runs a 4-pole Butterworth filter with a corner frequency of 700 Hz.
 The mathematical function required was calculated using A.J.
 Fisher's mkfilter package, accessible at [this webpage](https://www-users.cs.york.ac.uk/~fisher/mkfilter/).

 The second filtering process is arguably the most elementary filter possible of its kind.
 It sets the present output sample to the average of the two most recent input samples.
 I used SSE2 assembly instructions to compute this.